- Things to consider before opening a business account

 The key here is to go with the banking product that has the most optimal features, enough to help you with your business financial management but also doesn’t cut you off from future upgradability.

 Assess your business’s eligibility for loans

 How’s your cash flow?
 Do you have sufficient collateral?
 How big is your debt load?
-Put these questions into perspective before you send out that application, if even one of them doesn’t make the cut then it’s highly advisable that you get back to the drawing board.
+Put these questions into perspective before you send out that application if even one of them doesn’t cut then it’s highly advisable that you get back to the drawing board.

 Check your business account’s basic services